 Set in the heart of San Diego, Balboa Park is a complex of a dozen or so museums, plus almost an equal number of gardens.
-Of course you could spend a week or more enjoying everything that is on offer here, but for a weekend getaway, hone in on three or four attractions that appeal to you the most.
+Of course you could spend a week or more enjoying everything that is on offer here, but for a weekend getaway, hone in on a few attractions that appeal to you the most.

 Stop by the Botanical Building and Lily Pond for stunning photo ops.
 If you can tear yourself away from watching the cute ducks (we saw a duck with a row of babies when we visited!), go inside the historic lath building to see the plants.
 The building houses lots of tropical horticultural specimens, including palms so tall they reach the roof, delicate ferns, and exotic orchids.
 It’s free to visit.

 Picking one or two museums to visit will be a challenge!
 We plumped for the Railroad Museum and the San Diego Museum of Art, and we plan to return to see the rest on a longer visit.